-- Do not share or disclose personal authentication credentials, such as user IDs and passwords or other forms of electronic authentication with other individuals. - Do not use personal credentials for authentication to provide other individuals with access to any information systems containing confidential information.
+- Do not share or disclose personal authentication credentials, such as user-ids and passwords or other forms of electronic authentication with other individuals. - Do not use personal credentials for authentication to provide other individuals with access to any information systems containing confidential information.

-- Maintain up to date and install all appropriate security software updates in all computer workstations and laptops and software applications. - Install and maintain antivirus software in all computer workstations and laptops and set them to auto-update to install the latest antivirus signatures. - Keep portable equipment and storage devices such as CD, DVD, tapes, USB drives or other removable storage media in an appropriately access-limited location. - Do not leave computer equipment or portable storage devices unattended. - Use boot-up (BIOS) passwords for all computer systems and set strong authentication for all user accounts, including any accounts with administrative rights. - Enable screensaver with authentication (locking passwords) for all computer systems. - Use caution when accessing email, and do not trust any unexpected emails.
+- Maintain up to date and install all appropriate security software updates in all computer workstations and laptops and software applications - Install and maintain antivirus software in all computer workstations and laptops and set them to auto-update to install the latest antivirus signatures. - Keep portable equipment and storage devices such as CD, DVD, tapes, USB drives or other removable storage media in an appropriately access limited location. - Do not leave computer equipment or portable storage devices unattended. - Use boot-up (BIOS) passwords for all computer systems and set strong authentication for all user accounts, including any accounts with administrative rights. - Enable screen savers with authentication (Locking passwords) for all computer systems. - Use caution when accessing e-mail, and do not trust any unexpected e-mails.
 Never open an attachment without first verifying its type and checking it with an antivirus program.
-If in doubt, delete it and/or contact the sender first. - Position monitors and printers so that others cannot see or obtain confidential or sensitive data. - When entering or collecting sensitive information from a website make sure that a secure connection has been established.
+If in doubt, delete it, and/or contact the sender first. - Position monitors and printers so that others cannot see or obtain confidential or sensitive data. - When entering or collecting sensitive information from a website make sure that a secure connection has been established.
 Close your browser and start a new session by starting your browser again before accessing an insecure site.
-This will prevent others from accessing non-public information which may be stored in the browser's cookies. - Log out, shut down, or lock the system when leaving your computer unattended at any time. - Physical safeguards (keys, cipher locks, passwords, etc.) which are used to secure confidential information should be changed occasionally, and should be changed every time someone who formerly had authorized access either leaves university employment, no longer has job requirements which require access, or a key securing such access is lost, stolen or unaccounted for. - Take particular care at home to keep the system and sensitive data secure from unauthorized access. - Utilize multi-factor authentication to prevent unauthorized access to information in the event of compromised login credentials.
+This will prevent others from accessing nonpublic information which may be stored in the browser's cookies. - Log out, shut down, or lock the system when leaving your computer unattended at any time. - Physical safeguards (keys, cipher locks, passwords, etc.) which are used to secure confidential information should be changed occasionally, and should be changed every time someone who formerly had authorized access either leaves university employment, no longer has job requirements which require access, or a key securing such access is lost, stolen or unaccounted for. - Take particular care at home to keep the system and sensitive data secure from unauthorized access.